petersen65/PL0/README.md

 * emulator: execution of the IL/0 intermediate language code produced by the emitter, runs process on virtual cpu with stack and registers
 * compiler: compiler driver for scanning, parsing, emitting, printing, and emulating from source code to the resultant IL/0 code

 The reason for creating the compiler is that I have been interested in compiler construction since my computer science studies.
 Since I was already working with Niklaus Wirth's programming languages at the end of the 1990s, it made sense to build on what I had learned back then and start a compiler project with a modern programming language.
 I decided on the Go programming language because it is lean and available on all common operating systems.
 Not all features of Go were used (e.g. goroutines or channels) so that the compiler can be easily ported to other programming languages.
 The compiler translates the programming language PL/0 from 1986 into a so-called Intermediate Language IL/0, for which an emulator is part of the project.
 Why PL/0?
 I start with PL/0 because this language is very simple and reduced, so that its compiler can be written and understood by one person.
-Beginning with version 1.1.0 of the compiler, I will start to extend the 1986 version of PL/0 and hence name it PL/0 2024.
-The programming language PL/0 2024 will be aligned to Pascal syntax and language features.

 From now on, the PL/0 compiler is a personal hobby of mine, which I will continue to work on after its initial creation.
 My activities can be found below in the change log and in the planning sections.
 Interested students and developers are welcome to learn from my project how a compiler works and looks from the inside.
 I document the source code and structure the project for better traceability.
 Variable names are also slightly longer than usual so that the source code can be understood.
 The source code is also prepared for extensibility and encapsulation by using packages, public, and private implementation-patterns.